Growth of automorphisms of virtually special groups: Growth of general automorphisms

 In order to complete the proof of the theorem, we are only left to consider the possibility that $G$ is not $1$--ended.
 In this case, we argue by induction on the Grushko rank $\Gr(G)$.

-Up to raising $\phi\in\Out(G)$ to a power (bounded by a function of $\Gr(G)$), we can assume that there exists a factor system $\mc{F}$ such that $\phi$ is a fully irreducible element of $\Out(G,\mc{F})$ (see \Cref{lem:enlarging_factor_system}).
+Up to raising $\phi\in\Out(G)$ to a power, we can assume that there exists a factor system $\mc{F}$ such that $\phi$ is a fully irreducible element of $\Out(G,\mc{F})$.
 Each subgroup $F\in\mc{F}$ has strictly lower Grushko rank than $G$, so the restriction $\phi|_F$ satisfies the theorem.
-Moreover, the Perron--Frobenius eigenvalue of $\phi$ has degree $d$ bounded above in terms of the Grushko rank $\Gr(G)$.
-Thus, parts~(1) and~(2) of the theorem immediately follow from \Cref{prop:growth_estimate_fully_irreducible} (if $\mc{F}$ is non-sporadic) and \Cref{prop:growth_GOGs} (if $\mc{F}$ is sporadic, in which case $G$ has a $\phi$--invariant splitting with vertex groups in $\mc{F}$).
+Thus, part~(1) of the theorem can be routinely deduced by considering a relative train-track map for $\phi$ (if $\mc{F}$ is non-sporadic) or a $\phi$--invariant free splitting of $G$ with vertex groups in $\mc{F}$ (if $\mc{F}$ is sporadic).
+See \cite[Proposition~5.2]{Fio11a} and \cite[Proposition~4.2]{Fio11a} for details.